woshiya/DIT5411-Waiva-Oshiya/README.md

 Testing set: 20% (2,078 original images - no augmentation)
 - **Isolated Testing Set**
 Critical Rule: The testing set was completely isolated from the training process.
 No augmented versions of test images were used in training, ensuring models were evaluated on genuinely unseen data.
-        Why This Matters: If we had augmented test images and included them in training, our models would have seen similar versions during training, artificially inflating accuracy scores.
+       - Why This Matters: If we had augmented test images and included them in training, our models would have seen similar versions during training, artificially inflating accuracy scores.
 By          keeping the test set pristine (original images only), we measure true generalization capability.

 -**All three models were trained under identical conditions:**
-- Consistent Hyperparameters:
+- **Consistent Hyperparameters:**
   -Optimizer: Adam with default learning rate (0.001)
-    Loss function: Categorical Crossentropy
+    - Loss function: Categorical Crossentropy
-    Batch size: 32
+    - Batch size: 32
-    Maximum epochs: 50
+    - Maximum epochs: 50
-    Same Callbacks:
+    - Same Callbacks:
         - Early Stopping: Monitors validation loss with patience=5
-    ReduceLROnPlateau: Reduces learning rate when validation loss plateaus These callbacks ensure each model trains optimally without overfitting Identical Data Augmentation:
+           - ReduceLROnPlateau: Reduces learning rate when validation loss plateaus
+           -  These callbacks ensure each model trains optimally without overfitting -**Identical Data Augmentation:**
-- All models trained on the same augmented dataset (5x augmentation) Same augmentation techniques: rotation (±15°), shifts (10%), zoom (10%), horizontal flip No model received preferential data treatment Standardized Evaluation Metrics
+- All models trained on the same augmented dataset (5x augmentation)
+    - Same augmentation techniques: rotation (±15°), shifts (10%), zoom (10%), horizontal flip
+    - No model received preferential data treatment -**Standardized Evaluation Metrics**
-    Primary Metric: Test accuracy on the isolated 2,078 test images
+- Primary Metric: Test accuracy on the isolated 2,078 test images
 - Secondary Metrics:
-    Test loss (categorical crossentropy)
+    - Test loss (categorical crossentropy)
-    Per-character accuracy breakdown
+    - Per-character accuracy breakdown
-    Confusion matrix analysis
+    - Confusion matrix analysis

-    Evaluation Protocol: Each model's final weights (best validation performance) were loaded and evaluated once on the test set to avoid any evaluation bias from multiple testing.
+- **Evaluation Protocol**: Each model's final weights (best validation performance) were loaded and evaluated once on the test set to avoid any evaluation bias from multiple testing.
+-
 - **Computational Fairness**
     - Hardware: All models trained on Google Colab with same GPU allocation (Tesla T4)
-- No Manual Intervention: Training was fully automated - no manual hyperparameter tuning between models to favor any particular architecture
+- **No Manual Intervention**:Training was fully automated - no manual hyperparameter tuning between models to favor any particular architecture
-Single Run Evaluation: Each model's reported accuracy is from a single training run with the fixed random seed, representing real-world deployment scenarios
+- **Single Run Evaluation:** Each model's reported accuracy is from a single training run with the fixed random seed, representing real-world deployment scenarios
 ---

 ##  Key Features